gstark/talk-writing-code-that-writes-code/presentation.md

 ## Make a database of every possible game board

+^ Piet is a simple language
+^ Encode as much of the logic as I can in data
+^ Data types not very flexible, we'll come back to that

 ---

 # [fit] Automate All The Things

 - Automate both players
 - Computer plays unbeatable move
-- Opponent plays *ALL* possible moves
+- Opponent plays _ALL_ possible moves
 - Recursively follow each possibility
 - Make a $$database$$

 ---

 # [fit] Algorithm

 ![](assets/algore.gif)

 ---